-If you need help with a “brick wall” the approach will be to review the information you have already discovered and create a research plan to help you take your research to the next stage.
+If you need help with a “brick wall” the approach will be to review and validate the information you have already discovered and identify how to move your research to the next stage.

 It is helpful and avoids duplication of work already completed if you can provide as much initial information as possible.

-However, in most cases research can be undertaken with the very minimum of information so a lack of detail need not be a problem.
+However, in most cases research can be undertaken with the very minimum of information so a lack of detail need not be a barrier.

 With the aims identified an initial search will be made to assess the viability of the project.
 You can be assured of an honest approach if at the outset it is apparent that success is unlikely, then we can discuss the options and what research can realistically achieve.

 A written budgeted proposal detailing what has been discussed, with an outline research plan and a summary of the steps to achieve your aim will be provided before any research begins.